jeffanthony/cleverquest/AIMO.md

 * Human correction: The players in-game could also have the ability to correct the AI on-the-fly if the AI's translations or language understanding is not accurate.
 For example, players could flag any errors or inaccuracies in the AI's responses, and the AI could use this feedback to improve its language skills over time.
 This could be done conversationally.

+3. The game would feel like it breaks the third wall because the player is not only experiencing a world that is being run by an AI, but also playing a game where the AI is in control of the world.
+This creates a sense of meta-awareness for the player, as they are aware that they are both in a game and in a world where the game's rules and mechanics are being dictated by an AI.
+This can lead to a feeling of disorientation and confusion for the player, as they may question the reality of the world they are in and the actions they are taking.
+It also raises questions about the nature of agency and control, as the player is both controlling their character and being controlled by the AI that is running the game.
+Additionally, the game may also make commentary on the role of AI in society and the potential consequences of relying too heavily on AI to make decisions and control systems.
+The game can also question the nature of the reality of the game and the real world.
+Overall, the game would be an interesting and thought-provoking experience that challenges the player's perception of reality and their understanding of the relationship between AI, games, and the real world.

 Budget:
 ==============
 Kickstarter campaign for an online RPG game with an AI Game Master: Total Budget: $144,000